 Surprisingly, not your typical table wines aren’t vegan or even vegetarian sometimes.
 The reason can be traced back to the winemaking process.
-The main culprit is usually the “fining” stage in wine production.
+The main issue is usually the “fining” stage in wine production.
 This step is used to clarify the wine by removing protein, yeast, and cloudiness that may alter its color and taste.

 Fining agents used to come from animals like milk protein, egg whites, animal protein, and fish bladder protein.
 These substances attract particles in the wine, forming clumps that can be easily filtered out later.

 During winemaking, animal products and impurities are filtered out so they don’t remain in the final product.
 Using animal-derived products in winemaking goes against vegan principles, which avoid animal-based products at every production stage.
 This means that some wines are not suitable for vegans.

 A common practice in winemaking is using animal-derived ingredients known as fining agents.
 In winemaking, traditional fining agents include egg whites, gelatin from fish bladders (isinglass), and milk protein (casein).